donavanyieh/Daily-Attention-UI/README.md

-# A daily research paper aggregator site
+# Daily Attention: TLDR of Daily AI developments in research
 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/67125b64-9f7a-48b5-ab87-511fb466825d" /><br>
 Part 1 of my dream of deploying a Research Paper Aggregator site.
 The idea is to scrape research papers daily and summarize key points.
 Probably been done before, but it's in a format I like.
 Sweet and simple, showing:
 <ul>